JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 //...
 ```

-In the default implementation provided by JUCE, the `paint()` member function draws "Hello, World!" text on screen.
-You can safely remove this line of code.
+In the default implementation provided by JUCE, the `paint()` member function draws "Hello, World!" text on the screen.
+You can safely remove the line of code responsible for it.

 Finally, we need to position our GUI elements inside the window.
 We do that inside the `resized()` member function (Listing 11).